iotaap/tutorials/docs/iotaap-os-mqtts-basics-subscribing.md

 ![successful receive](images/Successful_receive.png)

 If this is not the case, please re-read to make sure you have not missed any steps.
-Check the # debugging section.
-If you still cannot solve the issue please ask for help at our support forum found here {Link}.
+If you still cannot solve the issue please ask for help at our support forum [found here.](https://community.iotaap.io/c/support/6)

-# Subscribing & Un-Subscribing
+## Subscribing & Un-Subscribing

 In the past example we subscribed to a topic in the setup().
 This is fantastic if our use case requires to always be subscribed to a topic.